tonytw1/tonytw1/README.md

 Attempting to show competence and a vague understanding of how computers work.

+### Squirrel Detector

+[Squirrel Detector](https://github.com/tonytw1/squirrel-detector) demonstrates a willingness to tackle a new technology (machine learning) and use pragmatic tools (python, MQTT) to realise something end to end.

 ### Wellynews

 [Wellynews](https://github.com/tonytw1/wellynews) aggregates community news from my home town.